 Training for parents has included in the past 12 months:

-- Conversation Classes – Developing Parents English language skills.
+- ESOL Classes – Developing Parents English language skills.

-- Numeracy and Speaking & Listening training for parents to support their children.
+- Numeracy and Writing training for parents to support their children's learning at home.

 If you are considering sending your child to Farnham Green, we encourage you to visit our school and talk to our SENDCo.
 Please call our main office number 020 8599 1206 to make an appointment.